 A pupil’s first day or two of being educated remotely might look different from our standard approach, while we take all necessary actions to prepare for a longer period of remote teaching.
 As such, in the first day or two of a longer period of closure we will:

-Expect children to read their current reading books, practise their ‘sound book’ and complete any outstanding homework which is currently allocated on See-Saw.
+Expect children to read their current reading books, practise their ‘sound book’ and complete any outstanding homework which is currently allocated.

 Review the ‘links to learning’ document which is sent out for each half termly topic, and complete any tasks which you are able to.